Bridget Carragher: Contributions to structural biology

-Contributions to the field:
+Contributions to Methodology:

-Carragher has been involved in a number of efforts to validate and improve methods for the entire field.
-These include a particle picking workshop, the recent CTF challenge and a number of workshops organized by the EMDB to discuss standards and validation.
-She have also organized numerous workshops, including the NRAMM biennial Advanced Methods Workshop.
+Carragher has worked to validate and improve methods in the field.
+In particular, she has worked on a particle picking workshop, the recent CTF challenge and a number of workshops organized by the EMDB to discuss standards and validation.
+She have also organized workshops, including the NRAMM biennial Advanced Methods Workshop.

+Awards

+In 2019, Carragher and Philip E Bateson were awarded the 2019 Microscopy Society of America Distinguished Scientist Award.

+In 2022, Carragher was awarded The Biophysical Society Innovation Award.